Note to the reader:

 But before we get into the individual methods (which we will, in depth), it’s worth taking time to review the different types of UX research methods at your disposal.
 Because there are a lot of different types of user research.

 Many methods are best suited to a particular scenario.
 Some only work well when combined with other, specifically complementary methods.
-And almost all deliver more valuable results when they are part of a comprehensive hybrid research strategy.
+And almost all deliver more valuable results that can be used to help groups across the organization—from marketing, customer experience, product, and design teams—make more informed decisions when they are part of a comprehensive hybrid research strategy.

 That’s why, before you dive into the trenches, it’s helpful to take a step back and look at some of the broader categories that define different types of user research.